Gold Star Canyon to Liberty Cap

 This hike is a local 'classic' that does not get visited in its entirity very often; and I do not expect to do this version of it again for perhaps another year.
 If that says anything about how awesome I think this hike is, I am not a big one to repeat an adventure here where we have so many to pursue.

-The forecast as of Monday Nov.
-5 looks like it'll be mostly cloudy with temps in the high 40's.
-That can be ideal hiking weather as long as it is not raining.
-Should we have rain, plan to meet at 8AM and we will decide on perhaps a less committing but still fun day's event.
+The forecast will tell us if we are going to do the whole hike or a shorter variation.
+If we have scattered rain, plan to meet at 8AM and we will decide on perhaps a less committing but still fun day's event.

 - Dress in layers that you can easily add or shed as temps throughout the day will fluctuate.